UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

 - An applicant for admission as a transient student must present from the registrar of the institution last attended a statement recommending admission as a transient student.
 The statement should include the courses in which the student will be permitted to enroll.

-- The Vice President for Enrollment Management at Georgia Southwestern State University must have evidence that the institution which the student previously attended is an accredited institution.
+- The Director of Undergraduate Admission at Georgia Southwestern State University must have evidence that the institution in which the student previously attended is an accredited institution.

-- Even though the institution that the student last attended is an accredited institution, the Vice President for Enrollment Management at Georgia Southwestern State University may reject the application if there is reason to believe that the quality of the educational program of that institution is unsatisfactory.
+- Even though the institution that the student last attended is an accredited institution, the Director of Undergraduate Admission at Georgia Southwestern State University may reject the application if there is reason to believe that the quality of the educational program of that institution is unsatisfactory.

-- An applicant will be accepted as a transient student only if the applicant's previous academic work appears satisfactory.
-The Vice President for Enrollment Management shall have the right to require the applicant to submit a transcript of previous college work.
+- An applicant will be accepted as a transient student only when the applicant's previous academic work appears satisfactory.
+The Director of Undergraduate Admission shall have the right to require the applicant to submit a transcript of previous college work.

 - Since the University is primarily obligated to its regularly enrolled students, Georgia Southwestern State University will consider the acceptance of transient students only when their acceptance will cause no hardship to the University or its regularly enrolled students.